You are currently viewing What T4 thyroid hormone does & how to improve T4 conversion?

 Why is T4 not converting to T3?

 60% of the T4 is converted in the liver to energy in the form of T3.
-There are may reasons for a failure of T4 to convert to T3 including:
+There are many reasons for the failure of T4 to convert to T3 including:

-- Glyphosate, a chelating agent to strip metals is in the Roundup pesticide and can rob the body of Selenium* killing the conversion.
+• Glyphosate, a chelating agent to strip metals is in the Roundup.
+It is an herbicide and a pesticide that can rob the body of Selenium* killing the conversion.

-- Iodine deficiency is inhibiting absorption into the thyroid to create T4.
+• Iodine deficiency inhibits absorption into the thyroid to create T4.

-- Cell permeability issues causing the T4 receptors the inability to carry it to the liver or receive it to the cell.*
+• Cell permeability issues cause the T4 receptors to the inability to carry it to the liver or receive it to the cell.*

-- A genetic mutation called a De-iodinase Polymorphism which impairs conversion.
+• A genetic mutation called a De-iodinase Polymorphism impairs conversion.

 (* causes can be shown on your Hair Analysis results)